open-rpc/spec/README.md

 This mechanism is used by [Link Objects](#link-object).

 The runtime expression is based on the runtime expression defined by the following [ABNF](https://tools.ietf.org/html/rfc5234) syntax.
-Since JSON RPC does not make extensive use of status codes, query params or paths, many of the fields do not apply and have been omited.
+Since JSON-RPC does not make extensive use of status codes, query params or paths, many of the fields do not apply and have been omited.

 ```
       expression = ( "$params." source | "$result." source )